lcaballero/tangent-file/readme.md

 # Introduction

-This lib produces what I would call a separate one off log files for some specific error or purpose.
+This lib produces what I would call a separate, one off, log files for some specific error or purpose.
 The idea is to output 'more' information to this file and prevent the normal log from becoming too noisy.

-To prevent this new 'tangent' logging from becoming too noisy as well it debounces the number of writes it attempts during a period of time.
+To prevent this new 'tangent' logging from becoming too noisy this lib debounces the number of writes it attempts during a period of time.
 There are a number of configuration properties, so take a look at the usage.